Skip to Content

 Saturday May 10, 11am-3pm

 Join Courtney Monahan of Pua Hana and Paiko for a workshop full of color, creativity, and joy at Pālehua celebrating the mākuahine (mothers) and other parental figures who mean so much to us.
-At this event, learn a how to make lush arrangements with locally grown florals and foraged greenery from the mountain.
+At this event, learn a how to make lush arrangements with foraged greenery from the mountain and responsibly sourced bright florals.
 All materials will be provided, including a low stoneware ceramic vessel.
 Moms, daughters, sisters, sons, husbands, aunties, all kinds are welcome to gather and celebrate!

 The workshop includes an hour of guided travel up and down the mountain, with three hours of instruction and time to explore Vladimir Ossipoffʻs personal retreat.